Conditional Expectation of a Markov Kernel Given Another with Some Applications in Statistical Inference and Disease Diagnosis: Proofs

-\begin{myproo}\rm $E(M_1|M_2)$ is well defined by the previous theorem and it is an unbiased estimator of $f$ by Corollary \ref{cor1}.
+The second assertion follows from this and Theorem \ref{teo1}. $\Box$ {\sc Proof of Theorem \ref{teo5}.} $E(M_1|M_2)$ is well defined by the previous theorem and it is an unbiased estimator of $f$ by Corollary \ref{cor1}.
 Moreover, if $W:\mathcal P\times\mathbb R^k\rightarrow[0,\infty[$ is a convex loss function (i.e., $W(P,\cdot)$ is a convex function for every $P\in\mathcal P$) then applying the Jensen inequality (see Pfanzagl (1994, Theorem 1.10.11)), we obtain from Theorem \ref{teo1} that

-where $W(P,M_1)$ denotes the kernel $W(P,\cdot)M_1$.
-The result follows by integration with respect to $P^{M_2}$.
-Corollary \ref{cor1} completes the proof in the unbiased case. $\Box$ \end{myproo}

-\begin{myrem}\rm Since $E(M_1|M_2)$ is a statistic, this theorem shows that the class of non-randomized unbiased estimators of $f$ is complete in the sense that, for every randomized unbiased estimator $M_1$ of $f$, there exists a non-randomized unbiased estimator $E(M_1|M_2)$ with less convex risk than $M_1$.
-Note that this assertion remains true if the assumption of unbiasedness is dropped.
-This result generalizes a similar result when $M_2$ is a statistic rather than a Markov kernel (for instance, see Pfanzagl (1994, p.
-105)). \end{myrem}